migcruzz/Ipma-Expert/README.md

 ### **7. Copy the URL in Console**

-Copy the localhost URL shown in the console and ask any meteorological question about a Portuguese district capital.
+Copy the localhost URL shown in the console, paste in any web browser and ask any meteorological question about a Portuguese district capital.

 ### **Summary Table**